athertahir/python-machine-learning-by-example/Lab Guides/Chapter10/Episode_9.md

 Score with the data set of top 45 features: 0.88
 ```

-### Best practice 9 – deciding on whether or not to reduce dimensionality, and if so, how to do so {.title}
+### Best practice 9 – deciding on whether or not to reduce dimensionality, and if so, how to do so

 Feature selection and dimensionality are different in the sense that the
 former chooses features from the original data space, while the latter